Menu Close

 More Advanced Composition

-After you’ve composed a good number of simple pieces, pick one, and try adding more detail to it.
+After a good number of simple pieces have been composed, pick one and try adding more detail.
 Think of the melody and bassline as a skeleton.
-Your task now is to flesh it out with organs, meat, and…flesh…or if you prefer, think of your simple melody/bassline composition as a simple sketch that an artist would draw before turning it into a detailed and colorful painting.
+The task now is to flesh it out with organs, meat, and…flesh…or if preferred, think of the simple melody/bassline composition as a sketch that an artist would draw before turning it into a detailed and colorful painting.

-One way to add detail might be to make your bassline more intricate.
+One possible way to add detail is to make the bassline more intricate.
 Let it move around more, add passing tones, give it some interesting rhythmic variety, and add occasional chords.
-Also, try dressing the melody up a bit.
-Add rhythmic variety, perhaps a single note or small chord underneath the melody (but still in the right hand) to highlight an important melodic note.
+Also, try dressing the melody up a bit: add rhythmic variety, and perhaps add a single note/small chord underneath the melody here or there to highlight an important point in the melody.

-As you gain experience with this you can take it further.
+As experience is gained, take things further.
 Use the suggestions for improvisational techniques (More Improvisation Techniques) as the basis for different compositions.
-For example, try composing in a variety of keys and tonalities*, with an ostinato in the bass, perhaps a melody could be passed to the left hand in another piece, more chords could be added, arpeggios, and extra voices.
-Also try to write dances of different types and try your hand at different musical styles.
+For example, try composing in a variety of keys and tonalities,* try writing an ostinato in the bass, a melody could be passed to the left hand in another piece, lots of chords could be used in another, or arpeggios, and more than two voices could be used.
+Also try to write dances of different types.
+Try composing in different musical styles.

-Writing counterpoint is also great practice.
-A good way to get started is to take one of your simple two-part works and add more and more passing tones in the bassline until it’s a melody in its own right, giving you two voices in free counterpoint.
+Writing counterpoint is great for building technique.
+A good way to get started is to select a completed two-part piece, and add more and more passing tones in the bassline until it’s a melody in its own right–resulting in two equal voices in free counterpoint.

-And of course come up with your own ideas, search for unique sounds, rhythms, harmonies, and textures.
-As before, keep these pieces short and with simple forms.
+And of course come up with other ideas.
+Search for unique sounds, rhythms, harmonies, and textures.
+As before, keep these pieces short and with simple form until more experience is gained.

 Note:

-*When composing using modes or other less familiar scales, it is critical that you fully internalize the tonality you are working with.
+*When composing using modes or other less familiar scales, it is critical to fully internalize the tonality being used.
 The best way to become fluent with unfamiliar tonalities is to improvise with them.
-You should be able to really feel the tonal center and anticipate how the various scale degrees change harmonic colors.
-Many people get lost with modes because they haven’t internalized them, so they wander off thinking they are in phrygian when really they’ve shifted to natural minor.
+It’s crucial to really feel the tonal center, and to anticipate how the various scale degrees change harmonic “colors.”
+Many people get lost with modes because they haven’t internalized them; they wander off thinking they are in phrygian when really they’ve shifted to natural minor.

 Next